lmfit/asteval/doc/basics.rst

 In addition, certain names are reserved in Python, and cannot be used within the asteval interpreter.
 These reserved words are:

-    and, as, assert, break, class, continue, def, del, elif, else, except, exec, finally, for, from, global, if, import, in, is, lambda, not, or, pass, print, raise, return, try, while, with, True, False, None, eval, execfile, __import__, __package__
+    and, as, assert, async, await, break, class, continue, def, del, elif, else, eval, except, exec, execfile, finally, for, from, global, if, import, in, is, lambda, nonlocal, not, or, pass, print, raise, return, try, while, with, True, False, None, __import__, __package__